 Both options will still require running fuel lines to and from the heater ensuring it’s free from any rough surfaces and anything that could harm the cable.

-How much fuel does a diesel heater use
+How much fuel does a diesel heater use?

-How much power does a diesel heater use
+How much power does a diesel heater use?

-A campervan diesel heater uses a nominal input power of about 10 – 15 watts per hour, which is very energy efficient.
+A campervan diesel heater uses a nominal input power of approx 10 – 15 watts per hour, which is very energy efficient.
 The amount of power required varies depending on the size and output capacity of the heater.

-What size fuse for chinese diesel heater
+What size fuse for Chinese diesel heater

-The size of the fuse you will need to install in your campervan diesel heater depends on the model and the size of the heater itself.
+The size of length of the fuse you will need to install in your campervan diesel heater depends on the model and the size of the heater itself.
 Generally, a 3 Amp fuse should be sufficient for most campervan heaters.
 However, it is best to consult with the manufacturer for the exact size.

 Are diesel heaters noisy?